robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-10-13 17:09:04 UTC
+**Last Updated:** 2025-10-13 17:38:24 UTC

 **Status:** Maintenance
-**Reason:** The webcam system is currently undergoing scheduled maintenance or technical updates.
+**Reason:** The webcam feed is currently offline for scheduled maintenance.
-**Recommendation:** Visitors should check back later; the live feed is temporarily unavailable.
+**Recommendation:** Please check back later; the live panda cam will be available once maintenance is complete.
-**Technical Note:** The status image displays a gray background with red text indicating \
+**Technical Note:** The image displays a gray background with red text indicating \

 ---